Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/other.md

 status.

 Note that the stow-position is held electrically and can not be held without power.
-Unpowered, the pod swings freely with force.
+Un-powered, the pod swings freely with force.
 Taking off without first applying power to the pod, or flying with the pod being powered off, will cause the pod to leave the stow position.
 Outside of the stow position, the system will get damaged through hazards and whenever it is forcefully moved into its